r4dian/Processing-3-glitch-collection/README.md

 # sketches
 various small processing test scripts and prototype sketches

-you need http://processing.org to run these
+you need http://processing.org version < 3 to run these [ LATEST PROCESSING BUILDS ARE BROKEN! ]